Travel

 Overall: 7.4/10

-I would return again to see if there were other pastas like the cavatelli that would rock my world.
+I would return again to see if there were other pasta like the cavatelli that would rock my world.
 I would also skip the cocktails and focus on the wine list.
-Review to be updated as Massara is worth another visit.
+The review will be updated as Massara is worth another visit.

 Other NYC Reviews You’ll Like